 The Act mandates disclosure of campus security policy and crime statistics concerning their occurrence on campus, during the most recent school year, and during the two preceding school years, of various criminal offenses reported to campus police or local police agencies.
 The CSR also keeps faculty, staff, students and alumni aware of the many programs and activities that are available to ensure their safety and well being.
 This publication contains a wealth of information about becoming safety conscious and safety active.

-To access this document, you will need Adobe Reader.
+To access this document, you will need Adobe Acrobat Reader DC.